-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All children take part in whole class circle times.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision · · All children take part in whole class circle times.
 Own learning time provides children with many opportunities to socialise with their peers.
+Sensory / messy play day where children take part in mixed aged groups.
 Small groups of children are chosen to take part in time to talk and circle time.
 Adults tailor the sessions to meet the specific needs of the group of children.
+Reception classes run small nurture groups.
+They focus on providing children with a range of life experiences and model how to behave in a range of situations.
 Individuals have tailored programmes created to match their next step within their social development.